PKU-YuanGroup/Open-Sora-Plan/README.md

 #### Training

+To train VQVAE, run the script:

 ```
-cd src/sora/modules/ae/vqvae/videogpt
+scripts/train_vqvae.sh
 ```

-Refer to origin [repo](https://github.com/wilson1yan/VideoGPT?tab=readme-ov-file#training-vq-vae).
-Use the `scripts/train_vqvae.py` script to train a Video-VQVAE.
-Execute `python scripts/train_vqvae.py -h` for information on all available training settings.
-A subset of more relevant settings are listed below, along with default values.
+You can modify the training parameters within the script.
+For training parameters, please refer to [transformers.TrainingArguments](https://huggingface.co/docs/transformers/v4.38.2/en/main_classes/trainer#transformers.TrainingArguments).
+Other parameters are explained as follows:

 ##### VQ-VAE Specific Settings

 * `--embedding_dim`: number of dimensions for codebooks embeddings
 * `--n_codes 2048`: number of codes in the codebook
 * `--n_hiddens 240`: number of hidden features in the residual blocks
 * `--n_res_layers 4`: number of residual blocks
-* `--downsample 4 4 4`: T H W downsampling stride of the encoder
+* `--downsample "4,4,4"`: T H W downsampling stride of the encoder

-##### Training Settings
-* `--gpus 2`: number of gpus for distributed training
-* `--sync_batchnorm`: uses `SyncBatchNorm` instead of `BatchNorm3d` when using > 1 gpu
-* `--gradient_clip_val 1`: gradient clipping threshold for training
-* `--batch_size 16`: batch size per gpu
-* `--num_workers 8`: number of workers for each DataLoader

 ##### Dataset Settings
 * `--data_path <path>`: path to an `hdf5` file or a folder containing `train` and `test` folders with subdirectories of videos